-During the last 25 years, the standard serve-size of popular everyday foods and drinks has crept upwards.
+During the last 25 to 30 years, the standard serve-size of popular everyday foods and drinks has crept upwards.
 Muffins are so large that you can carve them like a cake.
 Dainty biscuits have turned into cookie monsters.
-This means you are fuelling up with more kilojoules and calories without even noticing.
+This means you are fueling up with more kilojoules and calories without even noticing.
 And unless you seriously up-size your activity, this 'silent' trend to super-size food can only mean one thing - larger serves are turning consumers into jumbo sizes!

-You can choose the foods you want.
+You choose the foods you want.

-You can choose foods that give you a better fill (and take hunger away) for the same energy value (kilojoules/calories).
+Choose foods that give you a better fill (and take hunger away) for the same energy value (kilojoules/calories).

 Some disturbing facts and examples of how small changes can stack on excess body weight.

-There are some surprising serve sizes inside "this=that".
+There are some surprising serve sizes inside "this=that":

-Compare 18 prawns with 2 crumbed calamari rings or 1 skinless chicken leg.
+- Compare 18 prawns with 2 crumbed calamari rings or 1 skinless chicken leg.
 There's no prize for knowing which one is more filling, but which has the highest energy rating?
 Incredibly, they are all equal.

 - How about your banana?
 How big is it and is it only 1 serve of fruit?